© Crown copyright 2021

 - comply with regulations on food preparation:

-- take into account allergies and dietary requirements
+- take into account allergies and dietary requirements (see the allergy guidance for schools

 - take into account any religious or cultural requirements for food